fluffynuts/NExpect/docs/20170917_NExpectLevel1.md

   Expect(falseValue).To.Be.False();
 }
 ```
 So far, nothing too exciting or unexpected there.
-NExpect also caters for negative expectations:<br />
+NExpect also caters for negative expectations:
 ```csharp
 [Test]
 public void SimpleNegativeExpectations